How does outsourcing affect payroll proficiency?

 In some countries more than others, employing staff involves complex payroll administration and legal requirements.
 It’s nothing time, expertise and effort can’t solve, but why invest in something that’s not your core business – especially when you can team up with a complementary partner that offers peace of mind?
 An increasing number of organisations are doing just that to boost their overall payroll proficiency.
 Here's how these partnerships rank in terms of effectiveness across Europe.

 External help to navigate the payroll maze

-Outsourcing has its merits for most payroll subprocesses, but these are the ones for which partners provide the highest added value, according to hundreds of European companies: calculating payroll, monitoring legislation, collecting and integrating data, managing transfers to governments, and handling payroll documents.
+Outsourcing has its merits for most payroll subprocesses.
+But according to hundreds of European companies, these are the ones for which working with a partner provides the highest added value: calculating payroll, monitoring legislation, collecting and integrating data, managing transfers to governments, and handling payroll documents.
 By taking over these crucial processes, partners guarantee correct calculations, legal compliance and maximum efficiency.
 It’s no coincidence that outsourcing is most popular in countries with high levels of payroll complexity.